niranjv/ml-notes/README.md

 See README files in sub-dirs for more details

-Rendered Jpuyter notebooks can be viewed at http://nbviewer.jupyter.org/github/niranjv/python/
+Rendered Jupyter notebooks can be viewed at http://nbviewer.jupyter.org/github/niranjv/python/